Regulation of Medicine

 - When an organization believes that PHI is evidence of a crime that occurred on its premises

-For purposes of this exception, “law enforcement official” is defined broadly and means an officer or employee (state or federal) who investigates or conducts an official inquiry into a potential violation of law or prosecutes or otherwise conducts a criminal, civil, or administrative proceeding arising from an alleged violation of law.
-Some examples of law enforcement officials include officers, investigators, or detectives from the Sheriff’s office, the FBI, and state detectives or investigators.
+For purposes of this exception, “law enforcement official” is defined broadly and means an officer or employee (state or federal) who investigates or conducts an official inquiry into a potential violation of law or prosecutes or otherwise conducts a criminal, civil or administrative proceeding arising from an alleged violation of law.
+Some examples of law enforcement officials include officers, investigators and detectives from a sheriff’s office, the FBI and state agencies.

-You do not have to obtain an individual’s written authorization before disclosing his or her PHI if you receive a written or adequate verbal request from a law enforcement official.
-These situations are considered low risk, and it is generally appropriate to comply with the law enforcement request.
+You generally do not have to obtain an individual’s written authorization before disclosing his or her PHI if you receive a written or adequate verbal request from a law enforcement official.
+However, there is a limited exception if the law enforcement official is requesting the PHI of an adult patient who is a victim of abuse.
+In this situation, you usually must obtain authorization from the adult before disclosing anything to the official.

 Want to learn more?